BradleyA/markit/README.md

 ## Description
 markit is a bash script that adds two comment lines of information about file changes to all tracked modified files in your local Git repository.
 Then markit pushes those changed file(s) to either a GitHub repository or Bitbucket repository or GitLab project.
 This metadata allows any person to answer; What version are you running?
 The comment lines include:

- * file_name, file_version.commits, date, remote_repository, developer, hostname, parent git-tag-commit_number-hash; as the second line
+ * file_name, file_version.commits, date, remote_repository, developer, hostname, parent git-tag-commit_number-hash
- * a one line breif description about the changes; as the third line
+ * a one line breif description about the changes

 Markit currently supports these file extensions: